A guide to business electricity half hourly meters

 What are the benefits of half-hourly meters?

-More accurate meter readings also make it easier for Bionic’s tech-enabled experts to find you a better business energy deal at renewal, as this archived energy usage data can be used when negotiating your next contract.
+• More accurate meter readings make it easier for Bionic’s tech-enabled experts to find you a better business energy deal at renewal.
+We can more easily use archived energy usage data to negotiate your next contract.

 Does your business need a half-hourly meter?